project-fika/Fika-Documentation/README.md

 2. Navigate to your SPT installation and extract the contents of the archive into the folder
 3. Start `SPT.Launcher.exe` and click 'Settings'
 4. In the `URL` field, change it to reflect the hosts WAN IP.
 For exampleit would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/`)
-5. If hosting in-game, allow all connections (public and private) when prompted by the Windows Firewall
+5. If you want to host sessions in-game, allow all connections (public and private) when prompted by the Windows Firewall and port forward 25565 UDP or use UPnP

 ### Client using a VPN